Ashwin9084/ClimateModelling_DE/README.md

 To get started with this project, follow these steps:

-1. Clone the repository: `git clone https://github.com/username/repo.git`
+1. Clone the repository: `git clone https://github.com/Ashwin9084/ClimateModelling_DE.git`

-## Credits

-This project was developed by [Your Name](https://github.com/Ashwin9084).

 ## License